dmitrycello/yaglpp/docs/INSTALLATION.md

 - [Latest release](https://github.com/dmitrycello/glpp/releases) of glpp library, namely the **`include.7z`** and **`src.7z`** archives.
 The **`dependencies.txt`** file lists all component's versions tested with current release.

 ### 2. Prepare the components's folder
 Create the new folder anywhere on your PC, and name it **`Common`**.
-Extract all downloaded components, GLFW binary components must be extarcted according to used IDE, move extracted componebts into the following subdirectories:
+Extract all downloaded components, and move them into the following subdirectories:
 ```
 Common\bin\ <- GLFW and FreeImage 64-bit Dlls
 Common\bin\Win32\ <- GLFW and FreeImage 32-bit Dlls